Historic Plaster Restoration & Stabilization

 Plaster was commonly used in historic structures as both a construction medium as well as a form of ornamentation in the form of decorative mouldings, medallions, cornices, friezes, and other elements—often to stunning effect.

-John Canning & Co.'s expertise in plaster restoration, stabilization, and replication is among the most respected in the industry.
+John Canning & Co.'s expertise in historic plaster restoration, stabilization, and replication is among the most respected in the industry.
 Our craftsmen do everything from traditional three-coat flat plaster and traditional lime plaster to the replication of delicate period elements.
 Just some of the techniques that our skilled artisans are adept at include running moulds, and ornamental fabrication, seamless acoustic plaster, integrally pigmented plaster, traditional plaster renders, scagliola plaster fabrication methods, and simulated effects such as ashlar block and textured plasters.

 The process of plaster restoration and stabilization varies from project to project based on a number of factors.
 That being said, the text below outlines generalized steps in our process.